Fusion breakthrough is a milestone for climate, clean energy

 Billions of dollars and decades of work have gone into fusion research that has produced exhilarating results — for fractions of a second.
 Previously, researchers at the National Ignition Facility, the division of Lawrence Livermore where the success took place, used 192 lasers and temperatures multiple times hotter than the center of the sun to create an extremely brief fusion reaction.

-The lasers focus an enormous amount of heat on a small metal can.
-The result is a superheated plasma environment where fusion may occur.
+The lasers focused an enormous amount of heat on a miniature spherical capsule, said Marvin Adams, deputy administrator of the National Nuclear Security Administration, an Energy Department agency.
+The result was a superheated plasma environment where a reaction generated about 1.5 times more energy than was contained in the light used to produce it.

 Riccardo Betti, a professor at the University of Rochester and expert in laser fusion, said there’s a long road ahead before the net energy gain leads to sustainable electricity.

 The net energy gain achievement applied to the fusion reaction itself, not the total amount of power it took to operate the lasers and run the project.
-For fusion to be viable, it will need to produce significantly more power and for longer.
+For fusion to be viable, it will need to produce significantly more power and for longer periods.

+Budil said people sometimes joke that the Livermore lab, known as LLNL, “stands for ‘Lasers, Lasers, Nothing but Lasers.’”
+But she said the lab’s motto “sums up our approach nicely: Science and technology on a mission.”

 It is incredibly difficult to control the physics of stars.
 Whyte said the fuel has to be hotter than the center of the sun.
 The fuel does not want to stay hot — it wants to leak out and get cold.
 Containing it is a challenge, he said.